frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-A4-machine-learning.md

 image = keras.utils.load_img("cat1.jpg")
 ```
 * Run a prediction for each image with 640x480 size,and note down the prediction results (class detected and confidence value, 0.00 to 1.00)
+* Re-run a prediction for each image with 320x240 size,and note down the prediction results (class detected and confidence value, 0.00 to 1.00)

-## Presenting results
+## Presenting your results
 * To document your experiment you need to make two tabels and a small discussion paragraph
-* Prediction table: Present your prediction results like this:
+* 2x prediction tables: Present your prediction results like this, one for each resolution used:

 |       | Cat 1 | Cat 2 | Dog 1 | Dog 2 |
 | ------------- | ------------- | ------------- | ------------- | ------------- |